sharadregoti/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how-to-reduce-cpu-usage-in-a-redis-cluster.md

 In Redis, *key sharding* is a term used to describe the practice of distributing data across multiple Redis instances or *shards* based on the keys.
 This feature is provided by [Redis Cluster](https://redis.io/docs/management/scaling/) and provides horizontal scalability and improved performance.

-Tyk supports configuring this behaviour so that analytics keys are distributed across multiple servers within a Redis cluster.
+Tyk supports configuring this behavior so that analytics keys are distributed across multiple servers within a Redis cluster.
 The image below illustrates that CPU usage is reduced across two Redis servers after making this configuration change.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_distributed.png" width="600" alt="analytics keys distributed across Redis servers" >}}